What are they?

 For those who purchase a property on which work has been carried out that benefits from the tax credit, their share of the tax credit is transferred automatically, unless otherwise agreed between the parties.

-For DIY-ers ie. those who carry out the work themselves, the tax credit will be available, but only for the costs of purchasing the materials used.
+For DIY-ers ie. those who carry out the work themselves, the tax credit may be available, but only for the costs of purchasing the materials used, if properly documented and paid for, and subject to the general eligibilty rules.

 Use of Tax Credit – lack of capacity